LautaroLabarcaG/Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED/README.md

 # Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED
-Codes to reproduce main result papers of arxiv.2312.08354
+Codes to reproduce main results of arxiv.2312.08354

 ## Example with Capacitive Filter